nxp-appcodehub/an-mc-pmsm-one-shunt-mcxa153/README.md

 [<img src="https://mcuxpresso.nxp.com/static/icon/nxp-logo-color.svg" width="100"/>](https://www.nxp.com)

 ## AN14619: One-shunt FOC on MCX A
 This application note describes the implementation of sensorless one shunt FOC on NXP MCX A series MCUs.
-Please refer to AN14619 <!--[AN14619](https://www.nxp.com/docs/en/application-note/AN14619.pdf)Will add after release --> for complete instructions on how to use this software.
+Please refer to [AN14619](https://www.nxp.com/webapp/Download?colCode=AN14619&isHTMLorPDF=HTML) for complete instructions on how to use this software.
 This application note mainly introduces the principle of one shunt PMSM FOC, hardware and software implementation with NXP development kit, including a detailed peripheral setup,driver description and FreeMASTER operation guide.

 #### Boards: FRDM-MCXA153